 Making the point that large corporations and corrupt state legislators played too large a role in selection of senators, these articles doubled Cosmopolitan’s circulation within two months.
 Yet, Phillips' obvious reliance on innuendo and exaggeration soon earned him the scorn of other reformers.
 President Theodore Roosevelt saw in these charges a politically motivated effort by Hearst to discredit his administration, and coined the term "muckraker" to describe the Phillips brand of overstated and sensationalist journalism.

 For several decades before publication of Phillips’ series, certain southern senators had blocked the direct election amendment out of fear that it would increase the influence of African-American voters.
 By 1906, however, many southern states had enacted “Jim Crow” laws to undermine that influence.
-The Phillips series finally broke Senate resistance and opened the way for the amendment’s ratification in 1913.
+The Phillips series finally broke Senate resistance and opened the way for the Seventeenth Amendment’s ratification in 1913.